 Michele Rhee, MBA, MPH

-Michele Rhee is the Director of Program Initiatives of the National Brain Tumor Society.
+Michele Rhee is the National Brain Tumor Society's Director of Strategic Initiatives.
 In this role, she manages strategic programs focused on achieving a mission by effecting change within different facets of the drug discovery and development landscape, including partnerships with academia, the private sector, and government.
 She is also on the Board of Directors of Costs of Care, a nonprofit that helps patients and their caregivers reduce their medical bills.

 Director of Marketing Communications